Today, w’ere going to talk about the top 10 National Guard Benefits.

-Joining the Army National Guard can help an individual pay for upper education.
-And while you can get a similar benefit by going full time Army, this benefit is even better for National Guard members.
+Joining the Army National Guard can help an individual pay for a college education.
+And while you can get a similar benefit by going full-time Army, this benefit is even better for National Guard members.

 In many cases, it can add up to approximately $4,000 per year of tuition assistance.